 A one-year specialization course aimed at those wishing to develop the necessary skills to organize exhibitions and cultural events in the visual, digital and performative arts, in particular photography and moving images.

-FMAV and Modena, city for the media arts FMAV is a is a culture production hub and professional training and teaching centre for contemporary art and visual culture.
+FMAV is a is a culture production hub and professional training and teaching centre for contemporary art and visual culture.
 This means unique opportunities to meet leading figures in art in a student-friendly city, where art and culture increasingly come face to face with technology and innovation: Modena is the first city in Italy to have been named a UNESCO creative city for the media arts.

 The course will only be held when the minimum number of participants is reached.